-One of Australia’s highest profile landscape designers, Paul Bangay, has recently turned his attention to the creation of small landscape spaces and Marshall White was lucky enough to catch up with Paul and discuss his new book Small Garden Design.
+One of Australia’s highest profile landscape designers, Paul Bangay, has recently turned his attention to the creation of small landscape spaces.
+Marshall White was lucky enough to catch up with Paul and discuss his new book Small Garden Design.

 In 2018, Paul Bangay was awarded the Medal of the Order of Australia for services to landscape architecture.
 His life is divided between local and international commissions plus his Stonefields country garden near Daylesford.